tsuen4/onemonth/README.md

 onemonth -m 1
 ```

-### Output the date of the current month of the specified year:
+### Output the date of the current month of the specified year

 ```sh
 onemonth -year 2023